Donn13Darko/uC_Interfacer/docs/DOCS_README.md

 # CMD Structure
-1. Major Key & Bits: Upper six bits are the major key which is used for checksum selection and first layer parsing.
-The lower two bits are used to set number of date length bytes and are masked away on receive by the provided FSM. *Note:* A bit value of three (11) corresponds to four bytes (adjusts from a uint24_t to a uint32_t).
+1. Major Key & Bits: Lower six bits are the major key which is used for checksum selection and first layer parsing.
+The upper two bits are used to set number of date length bytes and are masked away on receive by the provided FSM. *Note:* A bit value of three (11) corresponds to four bytes (adjusts from a uint24_t to a uint32_t).
 2. Minor Key: Sent by the CMD gui and describes what type of action was done or needs to be carried out.
 This is passed as the first argument to the default FSM functions.
-3. Data Length: Use the lower two bits of the first byte to determine number of bytes in this section (can be up to 4 bytes long).
+3. Data Length: Use the upper two bits of the first byte to determine number of bytes in this section (can be up to 4 bytes long).
 This section decribes how long the sent data section is.
 This is passed as a uint32_t for the third argument for the default FSM functions.
 4. Data: This section directly follows the data length bytes and is data length bytes long.
 This is passed as a uint8_t* as the second argument for the default FSM functions.
 5. Checksum: Used for CMD verification, this is transparently added to all CMDs and removed in the provided FSM.